-To start off, a few words on this guide’s structure, since it’s quite lengthy, so you can hopefully make the most out of it while spending the least amount of time.
+To start, a few words on this guide’s structure, since it’s quite lengthy, you can hopefully make the most out of it while spending the least time.

-We hope this guide helps you choose the best monitor to suite your needs.
+We hope this guide helps you choose the best monitor to suit your needs.

 The very screen of a PC may simply seem like any typical output peripheral.